kendewitt/leolinker/README.md

 # leolinker
-Automatically convert keywords in LeoGlossary posts into markdown links.
+Automatically convert keywords in LeoGlossary posts on Inleo.io into markdown links.